How to Create an Abstract Space Scene in Illustrator

 There aren’t quite enough stars yet though, we could do with a collection of smaller stars surrounding these ones.

-Duplicate one of the stars, select it with the Selection Tool and resize it by drawing the handles around the object and holding down SHIFT to constrain proportions.
+it by drawing the handles around the object and holding down SHIFT

 Have some fun and play around the light effects, avoid doing this to too many of the stars though as the effect works best on just a few stars.